EmmaKibore/instagram/README.md

 # Instagram
-Instagram is an app where users can post photos, comment, like and even follow them.
+Instagram is a social app where users get to interact, post their photos and follow each other.

 ## User stories
 The user should be able to: